CAMP LIFE

 Your Home, Away From Home

-Our community based living clusters bring multiple cabin groups together, each with separate sleeping quarters, and nestles them comfortably amongst the birch, pine, maple and oak trees of the Great Lakes-St. Lawrence Forest that envelopes us.
-Each glamping accommodation sleeps both counsellor and camper, ensuring everyone gets what they need, when they need it.
-All of our clusters have a glamping worthy washroom and private changing area connected to them, while individual accommodations allow for storage of belongings right where campers sleep, so they'll have everything they brought from home with them, right at their fingertips.
+Our community based living clusters bring bunkmates together and nestles them comfortably amongst the birch, pine, maple and oak trees of the Great Lakes-St. Lawrence Forest that envelopes us.
+Each platform raised glamping accommodation sleeps both counsellor and camper, ensuring everyone gets what they need, when they need it.
+All of our 'cabins' have access to a private changing area, with glamping worthy washroom facilities just steps away.

 Campers, with the guidance of their counsellors, take responsibility over the tidiness of their sleeping spaces and the greater community cluster, chipping in to keep everything neat and clean for everyone and learning valuable life skills that contribute to their positive growth and independence.